epikur-io/go-eventmanager/README.md

 - A registry of event handlers grouped by event name
 - Optional before/after hooks
+- Dispaching of events and execute event handlers
 - Thread-safe synchronization

 ### Event Handler

-An EventHandler defines how to handle a specific event.
+An event handler defines how to handle a specific event.
 It contains:

 ```go